solidity-labs-io/forge-proposal-simulator/docs/guides/introduction.md

 cast wallet import ${wallet_name} --interactive
 ```
 ## Executing Proposals
-There is proposal simulation section in each of the guides that explains proposal execution steps in detail.
-Before proceeding to this section ensure all addresses in `Addresses.json` are removed.
+Before proceeding with the guides, make sure to have a cleaned Addresses.json file with read permissions set to `foundry.toml` in your preferred location.
+Each guide includes a proposal simulation section that provides detailed explanations of the proposal execution steps.

 There are two methods for executing proposals:
 1. **Using `forge test`**: Detailed information on this method can be found in the [integration-tests.md](../testing/integration-tests.md) section.